fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 With Linked Types, Containers become PI Points mapped to AF Attributes.
 Containers defined by Datapoints in a single Reading are created at once but additional Containers can be added later without breaking the configuration.
-For example, if a Reading named "Calvin" with 3 Datapoints named "random1" through "random3" is received by the plugin, the following message will be logged when the Containers are created:
+For example, if a Reading with an asset named "Calvin" and 3 Datapoints named "random1" through "random3" is received by the plugin, the following message will be logged when the Containers are created:

 .. code-block:: bash